Ipod-Na-no/TheBotBible/docs/printing.md

 If your printer has a multicolor unit (Prusa MMU, Bambu AMS, Creality CFS, etc), disable it and use a single color profile.
 The script doesn’t know how to deal with filament changes.
 This does mean that you cannot run a non-planar multicolor print.

+> [!TIP]
-_(Prusa MMU3 users: MMU3 enabled printers can read single color profile GCODEs with no issues or configuration changes.
+> Prusa MMU3 users: MMU3 enabled printers can read single color profile GCODEs with no issues or configuration changes.
 Disabling the MMU3 is not necessary.
-If you decide to disable the MMU3, keep the toolhead set to MMU3)_
+> If you decide to disable the MMU3, keep the toolhead set to MMU3

 Toolchanging/IDEX/Dual Nozzle printers (Prusa XL, Bambu H2D, E3D Toolchanger, etc) may only use one tool.